Russia targets Ukraine's farm storage sites after days of hitting Black Sea port facilities

 The Institute for the Study of War, a Washington-based think tank, said the recent strikes against port and grain infrastructure and threats of escalation at sea "are likely a part of a Kremlin effort to leverage Russia’s exit from the Black Sea Grain Initiative and exact extensive concessions from the West.”

-In Turkey, President Recep Tayyip Erdogan said Western countries should address Russia’s demands in order to restore the Black Sea grain corridor.
+In Turkey, President Recep Tayyip Erdogan said Western countries should address Russia’s demands to restore the Black Sea grain corridor.

 “Russia has some expectations.
 If these are overcome, Russia is in favor of the active work of this grain corridor,” said Erdogan, who helped negotiate the deal.
 “We know that (Putin) has some expectations from Western countries.
 Western countries need to take action on this issue.”